JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_3/Miscellaneous_Fragments.md

 [^1571].

 1\.
-To the good waters, and to all the waters which Mazda created, and to that lofty lord, Apãm-napâ_t_, and to thee, O Ahurian One of Ahura, that water which Mazda created! be sacrifice, homage, propitiation, and praise.
+To the good waters, and to all the waters which Mazda created, and to that lofty lord, Apãm-napâ<i>t</i>, and to thee, O Ahurian One of Ahura, that water which Mazda created! be sacrifice, homage, propitiation, and praise.
 (The Ahuna follows.)
 2. We utter our praises forth to thee, O Ahurian One of Ahura! and we complete good sacrifices, and deeds of adoration, with good gifts of offering, and gifts with praise, which are appropriate to thee among the holy Yazads.
 I will seek to render thee content.
 I will pour thee out. \[Let them now recite the lofty Gâthas which belong to the ritual.\]

 ## VIII

 [^1572].

 1\.
 The moons\* of the season will wane.
 Let the Mazdayasnian (pray) for a smiter who may destroy quickly (the demon who causes their decrease).
 And quickly indeed may the malignant one die off—.
-For no one of her adherents can maintain this Dru_g_(k) by prayers.
+For no one of her adherents can maintain this Dru<i>g</i>(k) by prayers.

 2\.
-Smiting fiercely [^1573] with her weapon, she, the Dru_g_(k), goes on, and most mighty she has been.
-And she wanders on, O Zarathu_s_tra! as mindful of her might, and strong [^1574] in proportion as she advances <span id="p393">[<sup><small>p.
-393</small></sup>]</span> as the sinful Dru_g_(k).
-But may Khshathra [^1575] be with me—, so that . . . . the deadly one may die away, for thereupon the blow of destruction shall come upon the Dru_g_(k) [^1576].
+Smiting fiercely [^1573] with her weapon, she, the Dru<i>g</i>(k), goes on, and most mighty she has been.
+And she wanders on, O Zarathu<i>s</i>tra! as mindful of her might, and strong [^1574] in proportion as she advances <span id="p393">[<sup><small>p.
+393</small></sup>]</span> as the sinful Dru<i>g</i>(k).
+But may Khshathra [^1575] be with me—, so that . . . . the deadly one may die away, for thereupon the blow of destruction shall come upon the Dru<i>g</i>(k) [^1576].

 ## IX

 1\.
 The Ahuna-vairya is a prayer to be (revered and) chosen as the choice one of Mazda.
 The Khshathra-vairya is likewise such, and the Yâ daêna [^1577].
 They (it) will gain the reward.
 Yathâ ahû vairyô.
 It is the word of Mazda.
 They are the words in season.
-It is the Mãthra-spe_n_ta word, the unsubdued, the undeceived, the victorious, the opponent of malice, the healing and victorious word of Mazda, which, as it is pronounced [^1578], gives most the victory to him who utters it.
+It is the Mãthra-spe<i>n</i>ta word, the unsubdued, the undeceived, the victorious, the opponent of malice, the healing and victorious word of Mazda, which, as it is pronounced [^1578], gives most the victory to him who utters it.
 2. I have declared the hymn which is most helpful and victorious against the words of Aêshma, which is health-giving and healing, and conducive to progress, the multiplier, and the furtherer of growth.
 And let the worshipper present it with a liberal offering . . . . with its pleasing words.
 Let that be done through veritable grace which helps us on the most [^1579].
 The Kingdom (is) to Ahura, which to the poor may grant a nurturer [^1580].